MomenGharib1/Ayaura/README.md

 ## How to try the App

 You can install "expo client" from the app store and try the hosted version here : https://expo.dev/@momen_gharib/Ayaura?serviceType=classic&distribution=expo-go.
+OR you can just try the web hosted version here : https://ayaura.surge.sh/ (much faster).

 ## How to install it locally
 - This project uses node.js so if you don't have it yet, you can install node.js from here first : [Node.js](https://nodejs.org/en/)